kevinolega/callcentertrainingtips/assets/pages/sales-english-lessons.md

 {% include el-promo-image.html %}

 <h2>TRAINING SUMMARY:</h2>
-<p style="color: darkseagreen;">Avoid embarrassing situations and awkward conversations!</p>
+<p style="color: darkseagreen;">No more embarrassing situations and awkward conversations!</p>
-<p>The training program improves your grammar, pronunciation, and confidence so you're fully-prepared for important conversations in your job (or future job) or business.</p>
+<p>This training program helps you with grammar, pronunciation, and confidence.
+You'll be ready for important talks at work or in business</p>
-<p>I specialize in preparing for job interviews, presenting your positive qualities, and solving problems.</p>
+<p>We focus on job interviews, presenting your best qualities, and solving problems.</p>
-<p>I excel in business skills like sales, customer service, technical support, project management, communications, and training.</p>
+<p>We cover business skills like sales, customer service, tech support, project management, communication, and training.</p>
-<p>I'm orignially an introvert but have advanced in my career using my communication skills.
-I can teach you how to do the same!</p>
+<p>I used to be shy, but I grew in my career using good communication.
+I can teach you to do the same!</p>
-<p>I can also answer questions about:</p>
+<p>I can also help you with:</p>
 <ul>
 <li>tools and technology</li>
 <li>BPO and call center work</li>